amitops2103/1-TOPS-SILICON-ANALOG/ANALOG_PERIPHERAL/ADC/README.md

 | Pipeline	| High	| Medium–High	| Communication, imaging |
 | Dual-Slope	| Very low	| High	| Multimeters |

+- As per the comparison and and specification for the RISC-V project the SAR-ADC should be good design option.

 --------------------

 ### **4. SAR-ADC**